openstack-archive/infra-manual/doc/source/creators.rst

 ~~~~~~~~~~~~~~~~~~~~

 Members of a team that can create branches do not have access to delete
 branches.
-Instead, someone on the infrastructure team with gerrit administrator
+Instead, someone on the OpenDev team with gerrit administrator
 privileges will need to complete this request.

 Stable Maintenance Team